carbon-language/carbon-lang/docs/design/generics/details.md

     [expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions).

-Note that [the rules for specialization](#lookup-resolution-and-specialization) do allow there to be more than one `impl` to be defined for a type, as long as one can unambiguously be picked as most specific.
+Note that [the rules for specialization](#lookup-resolution-and-specialization) do allow there to be more than one `impl` to be defined for a type, by unambiguously picking one as most specific.

 **References:** Implementation coherence is
 [defined in terminology](terminology.md#coherence), and is